Formulas under the hood: details and examples

 toString

-The function toString(x) can be used to explicitly convert a value into a string using the same rules described above.
-It is equivalent to concat(x) but can be more readable in some cases.
+The function toString(x) can be used to explicitly convert a single value into a string using the same rules described above.
+It is equivalent to concat(x) if x is a single value (not a vector).

 Signature: toString(x)